peterekepeter/ut99-mves/docs/feature-documentation.md

 for rocket arena and that `CTF-Whatever:LG:SNI` is suitable for lowgrav and sniper matches.
 What the tags are and what they mean are up to the user.

 Filters have been extended to support tags.
-This way maps with speicifc tag can be added or removed from map lists using the filters.
+This way maps with specific tag can be added or removed from map lists using the filters.

 To enable this feature you need to set `bEnableMapTags` to true in the